-The NBA preseason schedule kicks off on September 30.
-Check back here for NBA scores and more information throughout the 2022-23 season.
-That includes quick facts about the history of the Association and so much more.
+The NBA season is fully underway and you can find the latest NBA scores here.
+Check back for results throughout the 2022-23 season as well as quick facts about the history of the Association and so much more.

 NBA Scores Today